 Types of Working Capital Loans

-Below are five types of working capital financing options, along with some of the working capital lenders and other companies who offer them.
+Below are five types of working capital financing options, along with working capital lenders and other companies that offer financing that we recommend.

-Always review the costs, terms, and conditions of any financial product carefully before you fill out an application.
-You can also sign up for a free Nav account and get matched with the offers you’re most likely to qualify for based on your credit and other factors.
+Always review the costs, loan terms, and conditions of any financial product carefully before you fill out an application.
+You can also sign up with Nav to find options based on your credit and other factors.

 Want the flexibility to be able to borrow only as much money as you need, pay it back as you can, and then borrow from that same source again in the future without the need to fill out a new application?
 If this type of borrowing freedom appeals to you, you may want to look into opening a line of credit for your business.

-A working capital line of credit, also called a small business line of credit, can give companies access to a constant supply of funds.
+A working capital line of credit, also called revolving credit, can give companies access to a constant supply of funds.
 Even businesses that aren’t experiencing any cash flow problems at all may benefit from having a line of credit in reserve.

 Just remember, before you sign up for any type of business financing, lines of credit included, be sure to read the fine print.
 Working capital lines of credit may come with high interest rates, lower loan amounts, or aggressive payback terms.
 It all depends upon your credit, the lender, and other business factors.

-To be eligible for a merchant cash advance, your business will need to accept credit card payments.
+To be eligible for a merchant cash advance, your business will typically need to accept credit card payments.
 Why?
-The cash advance provider will take a portion of your credit card sales, typically each day until the advance plus interest and fees has been repaid in full.
+The cash advance provider will take a portion of your credit card sales, typically each day, until the advance plus interest and fees have been repaid in full.

 Another form of short-term financing that businesses regularly use to solve cash flow problems is invoice financing.
 This type of financing may be especially suited to businesses that invoice for their services or goods after they have been provided to customers.

-If you have good credit—both business and personal—you might be able to qualify for a low-rate SBA loan to help you with your working capital needs.
+If you have good credit—both business and personal—you might be able to qualify for a low-interest rate SBA loan to help you with your working capital needs.
 Because the loans are guaranteed by the Small Business Administration, they tend to pose less risk to lenders.
-This makes SBA loans one of the most affordable ways to secure business financing.
+SBA small business loans are one of the most affordable ways to secure business financing.

 However, there are two big catches when it comes to SBA loans.
-First, you’ll need to qualify for the loan, and the process of doing so isn’t exactly easy.
-In addition to strict business and personal credit score requirements, you’ll need to satisfy a host of other lender criteria as well.
+First, you’ll need to qualify for the loan, and there is a fairly extensive list of eligibility requirements.
+SBA loans require good personal credit, and some loans require the lender to check business credit as well.
 Additionally, if you need access to funding in a hurry, an SBA loan might not be the right choice.
-The tedious application process on these loans often takes 60-90 days.
+The application process on these loans often takes 60-90 days.

-Interested in learning what it takes to actually qualify for an SBA loan?
+Interested in learning what it takes to actually qualify for a secured or unsecured loan from the SBA?
 This step-by-step guide may help.

 Working Capital Loans for Startups